CosmWasm/docs-deprecated/dev-academy/dao-governance/02-dao-contract.md

 # DAO Smart Contract

 DAOs are social constructs that consist of more than one entity.
 Ideally, collect your friends' and colleagues' blockchain addresses for this course.
-Or set up several keys like we will do for this course like we will do right now.
+Or set up several keys like we will do right now.

 ## Environment Setup